Primary Progressive Aphasia

 • Left-handed individuals

-• Severe psychiatric disorders that may interfere with participation in the study
+• Severe psychiatric disorders that may interfere with participation in the trial

 Overall Duration

-• This study lasts about 2–3 weeks for the treatment portion, with follow-up evaluations at 1 month and 3 months after treatment.
-Participants will attend about 10–15 study sessions total, depending on scheduling and availability.
+• This clinical trial lasts about 2–3 weeks for the treatment portion, with follow-up evaluations at 1 month and 3 months after treatment.
+Participants will attend about 10–15 trial sessions total, depending on scheduling and availability.

 In-Lab Activities

-• Participants will visit the study site several times during the study.
+• Participants will visit the clinical trial site several times during the trial.
 During these visits, they will complete language, memory, and thinking tasks such as repeating words or sentences, spelling words, naming pictures, reading, writing, and describing scenes.
 Some evaluations may be completed over multiple sessions or by Zoom if needed.

 • Participants will also receive transcranial direct current stimulation (tDCS), a mild form of brain stimulation.
 Small electrodes will be placed on the scalp while participants complete language activities.
 Sessions last about 20–30 minutes and take place 3–5 days per week during the treatment period.

 • Some participants may also complete MRI brain scans so researchers can study brain activity and changes related to treatment.
-Study visits may include audio or video recording of language tasks for research purposes.
+Clinical trial visits may include audio or video recording of language tasks for research purposes.

 At-Home Activities